Normalizers of Congruence Groups in $SL_{2}(\mathbb{R})$ and Automorphisms of Lattices: Introduction

+After the preprint was ready, I was informed about the existence of the paper \cite{[IJK]}, which independently obtained a criterion for normalizing which is similar to ours (compare Theorem 2.1 of that reference with our Corollary \ref{inGammasigK}).
+However, the goals of that reference are different from ours: While we aim only for determining the normalizers, with no restriction on $N$, \cite{[IJK]} concentrates on square-free $N$ (where finding the normalizers becomes much easier) but focuses on the structure of associated quotient group.

-In addition, some lattices of signature $(2,1)$ have discriminant kernels which are (isomorphic to) congruence subgroups---see, e.g., \cite{[LZ]}, or \cite{[BO]} and the references therein, among others.
+In addition, some lattices of signature $(2,1)$ have discriminant kernels which are (isomorphic to) congruence subgroups---see, e.g., \cite{[LZ]}, or \cite{[BO]} and the references therein.
 The lattices appearing in these references are related to $\Gamma_{1}(N)$ and $\Gamma_{0}(N)$ respectively, and they are also part of a larger family of lattices $L(N,D)$, whose discriminant kernels turn out to be congruence subgroups as well.
-The automorphism groups of such a lattice is contained in the normalizer of its discriminant kernel, a simple observation which links the two questions to one another.
-We also present these lattices $L(N,D)$, and show how the tools developed for determining normalizers can also be used for finding the automorphism group of $L(N,D)$ and its discriminant kernel.
+The automorphism group of such a lattice is contained in the normalizer of its discriminant kernel, a simple observation which links the two questions to one another.
+We define these lattices $L(N,D)$, and show how the tools developed for determining normalizers can also be used for finding the automorphism group of $L(N,D)$ and its discriminant kernel.

-We remark that we are only interested in the normalizers themselves, not in the structure of the quotient modulo the congruence group.
+We remark again that in this paper we study only the normalizers themselves, not the structure of the quotient modulo the congruence group.
 This is so, since this quotient is complicated in general: See the case of $\Gamma_{0}(N)$ considered in \cite{[AS]} and \cite{[B]}, or the case of $\Gamma_{1}(N)$, where Corollary \ref{Gamma1N0N} shows that this group is an extension of $\{\pm1\}^{\{p|N\}}$ by $(\mathbb{Z}/N\mathbb{Z})^{\times}$.
-As the action of the former group on the latter is, in general, non-trivial (it is described explicitly in Proposition \ref{ALact}), and the extension is non-trivial, we leave the questions about the structure of the quotient for further research.
+As the action of the former group on the latter is, in general, non-trivial (it is described explicitly in Proposition \ref{ALact}), and the extension is non-trivial as well, we leave the questions about the structure of the quotient for further research.